This is how we build mills

 The built-in granite millstones have an extremely long service life: after often decades of activity, granite millstones can be reworked by us and can then be regarded as completely new.

-Granite millstones are naturally environmentally friendly!
+Granite grinding stones are naturally environmentally friendly!

 The stainless-steel thread